-Memoir on the subject, parameter Yol. i., p.
-533.

-Linnean Society, February 16.-Mr. G. Busk, Vice-president, in the chair.
+Memor on the subject, February 16.-Mr. G. Busk, Vice-presi-Vol. i., p.
+533. Linnean Society, February 16.-Mr. G. Busk, Vice-presi-dent, in the chair.
 Dr. J. D. Hooker presented to the Society on behalf of a committee appointed for the purpose, a half-length portrait of the President, Mr. G. Bentham, the expense of which had been defrayed by a subscription raised among the fellows of the Society.
-The following papers were then read, the interest the Society.
-The following papers were then read, the interest of which was purely technical:-On Tremellineous Fungi and their Analogues, by L. and C. Tulasne; Bryological Remarks by Dr. S. O. Lindberg.
+The following papers were then read, the interest had been derayed by a subscription raised among the fellows of the Society.
+The following papers were then read, the interest of which was purely technical :--On Tremellineous Fungi and their Analogues, by L. and C. Tulasne; Bryological Remarks by Dr. S. O. Lindberg.

 Entomological Society, February 20.-Mr. A. R. Wallace, president, in the chair.
 Mr. Bond exhibited a hybrid between Bombyx Pernyi and B. yama-mai, two of the larger silk-worm moths; this individual was of the colour of the one parent with the form of the other.
 He also exhibited an example of Bombyx mori, bred by Dr. Wallace, still retaining the larval head.
-Mr. McLachlan called attention to the first-recorded instance of a similar arrest of development, being a paper by O. F. Müller in "Der Naturforscher" for 1871.
-Mr. Smith mentioned that a common Egyptian wasp, Rhynchium brunneum, obliterated, by its nest, the inscriptions on the ancient monuments in that country; and he exhibited an example of the same wasp which had been found in the folds of the covering of a mummy, showing that the same species had inhabited Egypt for many ages.
+Mr. McLachlan called attention to the first-recorded O. F. Müller in "Der Naturforscher" for 1871.
+Mr. Smith mentioned that a common Egyptian wasp, Rhynchium brunneum, obliterated, by its nest, the inscriptions on the ancient monuwasp which had been found in the folds of the covering of a mummy, showing that the same species had inhabited Egypt for many ages.
 Mr. Smith further alluded to a passage in Pepys's Diary, dated May 1665, in which the writer narrated how he had seen a glass-hive where the bees could be seen at work, proving that observatory hives were not a modern invention.
-Mr. Muller read a paper "On the Dispersion of Non-migratory insects by Atmospheric Agencies," in which he had collected together a number of records of showers of insects after violent storms, and at sea at long distances from land; and he was of opinion that these agencies played a considerable part in the geographical distribution of insect life, though, no doubt, in many cases, the species thus involuntarily dispersed died out from inability to cope with the pre-existent denizens of the localities to which they were driven.
+Mr. Muller read a paper "On the Dispersion of Non-migratory insects by Atmospheric Agencies," in which he had collected together a number of records of showers of insects after violent storms, and at sea at long distances from land; and he was of opinion that these agencies played a considerable part in the geographical distribution of insect life, though, no doubt, in many cases, the species thus involuntarily dispersed died out from inability to cope with the pre-existent denizers of the localities to which they were driven.
 Mr. H. Jenner-Fust communicated a supplement to his treatise on the geographical distribution in these islands of the indigenous Lepidoptera.